What are 18-22 programs and services?

 18-22 services are transition services available to students ages 18-22 that have completed all credit/curriculum/state assessment requirements and will be graduating under option 89.1070 (g)(4)(A-D), (b)(2) or (b)(3)(A-D).
-18–22 programs may be offered in a district, school, or charter in the form of a campus-based program, district-based program, or community-based program.
-A campus-based program is an age-appropriate instructional environment that is located on a high school campus.
-A district-based program is an age-appropriate instructional environment that is located on a site that is operated or owned by the school district.
-A community-based program is an age-appropriate instructional environment where the student is provided education services in their community.
+18–22 programs may be offered in a district/school/charter in the form of a campus-based services, district-based services, or community-based services.
+A campus-based service/program is an age-appropriate instructional environment that is located on a high school campus.
+A district-based service/program is an age-appropriate instructional environment that is located on a site that is operated or owned by the school district.
+A community-based service/program is an age-appropriate instructional environment where the student is provided education services in their local community.

 Yes.
-All transition services and programs for students ages 18–22 who are receiving special education services should be individualized based on the student’s specific postsecondary needs relative to a successful transition to their adult life.
+All transition services and programs for students receiving special education services ages 18-22 should be individualized based on the student’s specific postsecondary needs relative to a successful transition to their adult life.
 Attendance should be documented based on the options available in the Student Attendance Accounting Handbook

 (ex.
 ADA Code 1 – Full-Day Attendance, ADA Code 2 – Half-Day Attendance, ADA Code 0 – Enrolled, Not in Membership).

 Can students request to return to school for special education services after graduation?

 For students who receive a diploma according to subsections (b)(2), (b)(3)(A), (B), or (C) or (g)(4)(A), (B), or (C) of 89.1070, the ARD committee must determine needed educational services upon the request of the student or parent to resume services, as long as the student meets the age eligibility requirements.
 These rules are found in TAC 89.1070 (j).